chernandez148/weather-app-by-mike-and-christian/README.md

 ## Step 2

     - Render five cols on browser that represent the week forcast.
-    - change info of those five cols dependinig on city forcast.
+    - Change info of those five cols dependinig on city forcast.
-    - create img icons that represent the weather
+    - Create img icons that represent the weather
     - When a col is clicked it becomes the main col of the page

 ## step 3